Introduction

 Pathophysiology

 Dextrocardia occurs as a result of abnormalities in the embryological development of the heart.
 The heart is the first organ to develop in an embryo.
-The fetal heart develops from an embryonic heart tube, which is formed by the fusion of the endocardial tubes.
+The fetal heart develops from an embryonic heart tube, formed by the fusion of the endocardial tubes.
 The heart tube attaches to the cranial aspect of the arterial trunk, and the caudal aspect is connected to the venous channels.
-Once the heart tube is formed, the next important step in the development of the heart is looping.
+Once the heart tube is formed, the next important step in developing the heart is looping.
 Looping determines the position of the ventricle in relationship to the atria.
 The heart tube may loop to the right (termed as D-loop) or loop to the left (termed as L-loop).
-With a D-loop, the morphologic right ventricle lies to the right of the left ventricle, whereas with an L-loop, the morphologic right ventricle is positioned to the left of the left ventricle.[10][11][12]
+With a D-loop, the morphologic right ventricle lies to the right of the left ventricle, whereas with an L-loop, the morphologic right ventricle is positioned left of the left ventricle.[10][11][12]
 If a D-bulboventricular loop fails to migrate into the left hemithorax, it can result in dextrocardia with the heart in the right hemithorax.
 Similarly, if an L-bulboventricular loop completes the rotation in the right hemithorax, the heart can be situated in the right hemithorax.
-It is not entirely clear the circumstances leading to these aberrations in embryonic development; however, an association with a defect in dynein or ciliary motility has been implicated.[13]
+The circumstances leading to these aberrations in embryonic development are not entirely clear; however, an association with a defect in dynein or ciliary motility has been implicated.[13]

 History and Physical